-Since the waves are hydrodynamic and the propagation is sonic, this model does not involve a direct effect of the magnetic field other than that of a waveguide.
-Because of energy losses, the waves progressively reduce their amplitude and their period becomes longer.
+emission gradually decays.
+Since the waves are hydrodynamic and the propagation is sonic, this model does not involve a direct effect of the magnetic field other than that of a wave guide.
+Because of energy losses, the waves progressively reduce their amplitude and their periods become longer.

 As shown in Figures 2 and 5, this model is able to reproduce both the amplitude and the period of the pulsations of the observed flare light curves.
-In addition, the model is able to explain at the same time the modulation and the envelope of the light curves (rise and decay) which are ruled by different physical processes, i.e., the sloshing and the heating and cooling, respectively.
-Two independent lines of reasoning therefore converge to a coherent scenario of a flare in a single and very long magnetic tube, long enough to connect the star to an accretion disk (Hartmann et al. 2016).
-As customary for time-dependent models, the model does not pretend a perfect match with the observation, because fine-tuning is prohibitive and the data do not allow to resolve enough the fine details of the light curve.
-Many possible effects simultaneously present, including perturbations, geometric details, and data noise concur to determine the differences.
-The model reproduces well the pattern, amplitude and period of the pulsations as far as it is allowed by the observation.
+In addition, the model is able to also explain the modulation and the envelope of the light curves (rise and decay), which are ruled by different physical processes, i.e., the sloshing and the heating and cooling, respectively.
+Two independent lines of reasoning therefore converge into a coherent scenario of a flare in a single and very long magnetic tube, long enough to connect the star to an accretion disk (Hartmann et al. 2016).
+As customary for timedependent models, the model does not pretend to yield a perfect match with the observations, because fine-tuning is prohibitive and the data do not allow us to resolve the fine details of the light curve.
+The model reproduces the pattern, amplitude, and period of the pulsations, as far as this is allowed by the observation.

-Although QPPs are customarily observed in solar flares, the interpretation is not unique.
-They have already been attributed to episodic outflows (Su et al. 2012), and the model with pulse-driven sloshing is able to explain the pulsations in detail including the large amplitudes (Reale 2016).
-Similar pulsations have been found also in other numerical loop modeling (Nakariakov et al. 2004; Tsiklauri et al. 2004; Bradshaw & Cargill 2013; Fang et al. 2015).
+Although QPPs are customarily observed in solar flares, their interpretation is not unique.
+They have already been attributed to episodic outflows (Su et al. 2012), and the model with pulse-driven sloshing is able to explain the pulsations in detail, including the large amplitudes (Reale 2016).
+Similar pulsations have also been found in other numerical loop modeling (Nakariakov et al. 2004; Tsiklauri et al. 2004; Bradshaw & Cargill 2013; Fang et al. 2015).
 In a more general MHD framework, the sloshing fronts can be viewed as low-order modes of slow magnetosonic waves in a low β plasma.
-The confinement of the plasma with a pressure of a few hundreds dyne cm-2 (Fig. 3) requires a magnetic field of ~ 100 G, which might not be unrealistic even at such large distances from the stellar surface, for stars with average fields of a few kG at the surface (Yang & Johns-Krull 2011).
-Taken for granted that any kind of fast wave would imply even longer magnetic tubes, it remains the alternative possibility that the pulsations might mark slow magnetosonic waves in a high β environment.
-This cannot be completely excluded, although very unlikely because it would imply a strong coherent deformation of the magnetic field, like a fattening or shrinking of the whole tube altogether, not easy to imagine on such huge spatial scales, and also much more energy-demanding.
+The confinement of the plasma with a pressure of a few hundred